syncarr/syncarr/README.md

  * Install requirements.txt
  *
 ---
-## Debugging
+## Troubleshooting
-If you need to debug syncarr then you can either set the log level through the config file:
+If you need to troubleshoot syncarr, then you can either set the log level through the config file:

 ```ini
 [general]